QuickMonkeys/node-react/README.md

 # node-react

-## This example has the intent to show the functionality of react.js.
+## A simple example to demonstrate the functionality of react.js.

 The data is representing by a json file (the focus is not the database access... yet!) to be used by the component.